AJGreaves/picflip/README.md

 ### Design Choices

 The overall feel of the game is one that is designed for children to enjoy.
-The following design choices were made with this in mind
+The following design choices were made with this in mind:

 **Fonts**

-- The primary font **Fredoka One** was chosen because it resembles the simple letters uses in products made for pre-school children.
+- The primary font **Fredoka One** was chosen because it resembles the simple letters used in products made for pre-school children.
 It's likeness to fridge magnets for children is nostalgic for parents as well.

 - The secondary font **Bubblegum Sans** was chosen for its childlike qualities, while complementing the primary font nicely in style because it is more compact.